mousepawmedia/devdocs/source/network/programmingworkflow.rst

 6)  Keep an eye on Maniphest for bug reports from other developers.
 Prioritize those and bugfix/optimize at will.

-7)  Submit your changes to a Differential, updating it *every day you work*.
+7)  Submit your changes to a Revision, updating it *every day you work*.

-8)  Link your Maniphest tasks to your Differential.
+8)  Link your Maniphest tasks to your Revision.

 ..  _p_workflow_landing: